 When a waterbody or waterbody segment is not achieving the narrative nutrient standards and it is considered impaired by a pollutant, a total maximum daily load (TMDL) must be developed.
-To calculate the TMDL load allocations and wasteload allocations, the department will translate the narrative nutrient standards to TP and/or TN target values from a range of TN and TP concentrations derived from relevant studies (see translators in Part I) and nutrient concentration ranges in Tables 2-3, 2-4, and 4-1 in Part I. Once the TMDL is determined, reductions will be allocated to the significant source(s) of the pollutant to meet the TMDL.
+To calculate the TMDL load allocations and wasteload allocations, the department will translate the narrative nutrient standards to TP and/or TN target values from the TN and TP concentrations derived from relevant studies (see translators in Part I) and nutrient concentrations in Tables 2-3 and 4-1 in Part I. Once the TMDL is determined, reductions will be allocated to the significant source(s) of the pollutant to meet the TMDL.